-What is home appliance insurance
+What appliances are included on a home appliance insurance policy?

 - Fridges and freezers